TheFoodForest/team-github-testing/README.md

-# team-github-testing
+# Team Github Testing

-Testing repo for merge conflicts from team feature branches
+The purpose of this repo is to serve as a test ground for merge conflics with a small team.